Jxkss/jddos/README.md

 I uploaded the Compiled and Uncompiled version.

 If you want to compile it yourself you can use `pyinstaller --onefile main.py`

+# Usage
+After launch, Enter the target IP, the Disguise, the port and the number of packets being sent.